 Services that are covered for you What you must pay when you get these services How to use your card: 1.
 Activate your card before you use it.
 2. Visit a participating retailer, log into the portal link listed below, or download the mobile app.
 3. Select your approved items/services.
 4. Proceed to the retailer's checkout and pay with your Wellcare SpendablesTM card.
 For online or mobile app orders, enter your card number at checkout.
 5. Your card is not a credit card but may be entered as 'credit' to checkout.
 If prompted, your PIN is the last 4 digits of your card number.
 Note: Once you've used your spending allowance, you are responsible for the remaining cost of your purchases.
 Items purchased in store may be returned following the retailers return and exchange policies.
-If your card is not responsible for lost or stolen cards.
+If your card is not functioning properly or in the event of a technical issue, please contact us at the number below.
+Wellcare is not responsible for lost or stolen cards.
 The Wellcare SpendablesTM card is only for your personal use, cannot be sold or transferred, and has no cash value.
-For more information about the Wellcare Spendables [TM] card or to request a catalog, please call: 1-855-744-8550, TTY: 711.
+Limitations and restrictions may apply, only approved items are covered.
+For more information about the Wellcare SpendablesTM card or to request a catalog, please call: 1-855-744-8550, TTY: 711.
 Hours are: Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
-Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
-You can also visit online at: member.membersecurelogin.com.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to